-This book is about harnessing the power of modern computers to do things with geographic data.
+This book is about using the power of computers to do things with geographic data.
 It teaches a range of spatial skills, including: reading, writing and manipulating geographic data; making static and interactive maps; applying geocomputation to solve real-world problems; and modeling geographic phenomena.
 By demonstrating how various spatial operations can be linked, in reproducible ‘code chunks’ that intersperse the prose, the book also teaches a transparent and thus scientific workflow.
 Learning how to use the wealth of geospatial tools available from the R command line can be exciting but creating new ones can be truly liberating.
 Using the command-line driven approach taught throughout, and programming techniques covered in Chapter 10, can help remove constraints on your creativity imposed by software.
 After reading the book and completing the exercises you should therefore feel empowered, with: a strong understanding of the possibilities opened-up by R’s impressive spatial capabilities; new skills to solve real world problems with geographic data, and share your work with others in maps, R scripts and functions.

-Over the last few decades free and open source software for geospatial data (FOSS4G) has progressed at an astonishing rate.
-Thanks to organisations such as FOSS4G and the wider open source movement geospatial analysis is no longer the preserve of those with expensive hardware and software: anyone can now download high performance spatial libraries on their computer.
-Open source Geographic Information Systems (GIS) such as QGIS have greatly reduced the ‘barrier to entry’.
-Furthermore many GIS programs provide a command-line interface, either from the system command line (the Unix terminal on Linux and Mac or Windows Powershell) via application programming interfaces (APIs) (see Chapter 9) and console windows (such as the Python Console in QGIS) to supplement the main graphical user interface (GUI).
-Still, many GIS programs and teaching materials focus on the GUI, which can have the unintended consequence of discouraging reproducibility (see Table 1.1).
-Motivated by the importance of reproducibility for scientific research and other advantages of typing commands rather than pointing and clicking, this book focuses on R’s Command Line Interface (CLI) for GIS operations.
-The reproducible and ‘computational’ workflows enabled by R’s CLI can also help unleash its statistical capabilities on geographic data (see section 1.2).
+Over the last few decades free and open source software for geospatial (FOSS4G) has progressed at an astonishing rate.
+Thanks to organisations such as OSGeo and the wider open source movement, geospatial analysis is no longer the preserve of those with expensive hardware and software: anyone can now download and run high performance spatial libraries.
+Open source Geographic Information Systems (GIS) such as QGIS have made geographic analysis accessible worldwide.
+GIS programs tend to emphasize graphical user interfaces (GUIs), with the unintended consequence of discouraging reproducibility (although many can be used from the command line as we’ll see in see in Chapter 9).
+R, by contrast, emphasizes the command line interface (CLI).
+A simplistic comparison between the different approaches is illustrated in Table 1.1.

 |Attribute||Desktop GIS (GUI)||R|